johndatserakis/vue-cookie-accept-decline/README.md

 # vue-cookie-accept-decline

 Show a banner with text, a decline button, and an accept button on your page.
 Remembers selection using cookies.
 Emits an event with current selection on creation.
-Good for GDPR requirements.
+Good for GDPR requirements or telling your users something that they can act on and then not see again.

 ### Demo